tejaswini972/MCW-Security-baseline-on-Azure/Whiteboard design session/WDS trainer guide - Security baseline on Azure.md

 1. Virtual Machines

     a.
-Azure Recovery Service Vault **configured to use GRS** was utilized to make backups of virtual machines
+Azure Recovery Service Vault **configured to use GRS** was utilized to make backups of virtual machines.

 2. Azure SQL